farirpgs/fari-app/lib/blog/posts/2020-01-18-resources-update.md

 Lastly, Fari now has a Discord server.

-Come what with us here: https://discord.com/invite/vMAJFjUraA
+Come what with us here: [https://discord.com/invite/vMAJFjUraA](https://discord.com/invite/vMAJFjUraA)

----
+## ❤️ Support

 I want to thank my patrons for helping to make this update possible.